 BNL consistently updates information on the resident population of white-tailed deer (Odocoileus virginianus).
 As there are no natural predators on site and hunting is not permitted at the Laboratory, there are no significant pressures on the population to migrate beyond their typical home range of approximately one square mile.
 Normally, a population density of ten to 30 deer per square mile is considered an optimum sustainable level for a given area.
-This would equate to approximately 80 to 250 deer inhabiting the

-BNL property under optimal circumstances.
+This would equate to approximately 80 to 250 deer inhabiting the BNL property under optimal circumstances.
 This was the approximate density in 1966, when BNL reported an estimate of 267 deer on site (Dwyer 1966).
 The Laboratory has been conducting routine population surveys of the white-tailed deer since 2000.

 Deer overpopulation can affect animal and human health (e.g., animal starvation, Lyme disease from deer ticks, and collision injuries to both humans and animals), species diversity (e.g., songbird species reduction due to selective grazing and destruction of habitat by deer), and property damage (e.g., collision damage to autos and browsing damage to ornamental plantings).
-Deer-related collisions on site decreased in 2020 compared to 2019, potentially an indication of decreased population from the 2020 deer harvest as well as fewer employees onsite due to the COVID-19 pandemic.
+Deer-related collisions on site continued to be low presumably due to deer harvest as well as fewer employees onsite due to the COVID-19 pandemic.